facelessuser/Rummage/docs/src/markdown/extras.md

     Exec=rummage --path "%f"
     ```

-- Lastly we rebuild and refresh the desktop entries:
+4. Lastly we rebuild and refresh the desktop entries:

     ```console
     facelessuser@facelessuser:~$ kbuildsycoca5
     ```

-- Close all Dolphin windows and reopen to see your context menu item.
+5. Close all Dolphin windows and reopen to see your context menu item.
 It should be found under `Actions`.

 #### Ubuntu Thunar (XFCE4)

-In Ubuntu 18.04, XFCE4 sues Thunar.
+In Ubuntu 18.04, XFCE4 uses Thunar.
 Thunar has a built in way of setting custom context menu items.
-This may or may not apply to other distros.
+This may or may not
+apply to other distros.

-In Thunar, select `Edit > Configure Custom Actions...`.
+1. In Thunar, select `Edit > Configure Custom Actions...`.
 You will be presented with the custom actions dialog.

 ![Thunar Custom Actions](./images/thunar-custom.png)

-Simply press the button with the `+` to create a new entry.
-Fill in the inputs as shown below (or modify to your preference):
+2. Simply press the button with the `+` to create a new entry.
+Fill in the inputs as shown below (or modify to your
+   preference):

 ![Thunar Basic Options](./images/thunar-basic.png)

-Then select the `Appearance Conditions` tab and fill in the fields as shown below (or modify to your preference):
+3. Then select the `Appearance Conditions` tab and fill in the fields as shown below (or modify to your preference):

 ![Thunar Condition Options](./images/thunar-conditions.png)